knative/docs/docs/serving/using-a-custom-domain.md

 You can also apply an updated domain configuration:

-1. Create a new file, `config-domain.yaml` and paste the following text, replacing the `example.org` and `example.com` values with the new domain you want to use:
+1. Replace the `example.org` and `example.com` values with the new domain you want to use and run the command:

      ```yaml
+     kubectl apply -f - <<EOF
      apiVersion: v1
      kind: ConfigMap
      metadata: